flameshot-org/flameshot-org.github.io/docs/guide/installation/installation-osx.md

     5. MacOS restricts applications from accessing the screen.
 Therefore you have to give Flameshot security permissions to "record" your desktop.
         ![A picture of the macOS Security & Privacy settings that shows the Flameshot should be added to the list in the "privacy" tab](/media/macos_permissions.png)

+!!! tip "Tip: Stay ahead of the curve"

+    If you want to run Flameshot with the most cutting edge features, you can download a development version from [here](/nightly).